Italian Recipe Book

 Instructions

-• Transfer the dough to a larger bowl with a lid or cover it with plastic.
-Let it rest for 2-3 hours at room temperature.
+• Fold the dough onto itself and place in a larger bowl with a lid or cover it with plastic.
+Let it rest at room temperature (75F or 24C) for 1 hour or a little more until it's slightly puffed (should NOT double).
 After that place the bowl with the dough in the fridge.
 Leave it there for 12 hours or overnight.
-This is the whole point of a brioche dough.

-• It’ll continue leavening in the fridge.
-Just keep in mind not to let it sit there more than 24hrs.
+It’ll continue leavening in the fridge.
+Don't leave it in the fridge for more than 24hrs.

 • When ready transfer the dough to your working surface.
 Knead it lightly with a rolling move giving it a round but elongated shape.

-• To form a perfect bun, cover a piece of the dough with your hand.
-With rotating &rolling moves start to press it lightly against the surface.
+• Roll the buns by covering a piece of the dough with your hand.
+With rotating and rolling moves start to press it lightly against the surface.
 Sprinkle the surface with a bit of flour if needed.

-• Mix egg yolk with milk and brush each brioche with egg wash before placing it into the oven.
+• Beat the egg for egg wash and brush each brioche before placing it into the oven.

 Enjoy for breakfast or merenda (snack after lunch time).